-Compared to the rest of the Phoenix Metropolitan Area market, the Airpark submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Phoenix Metropolitan Area market, the Airpark submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 58 listings have been posted online, so you'll want to check back regularly for new listings.
-About 7% of the available space in the Airpark are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 62 listings have been listed, so you'll want to check back regularly for new listings.
+About 3% of the available leases in the Airpark are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,730 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are approximately 2 floors.
-Most buildings in this market were built in 1999 and are Class B.
+Even though the median size is 2,690 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this area are around 2 floors.
+Most buildings in this area were built in 1999 and are Class B.

-Education is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Airpark residents.
+Education is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Airpark folk.
 Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.